By Safety Management Group

-Fire and explosion hazards
+Fire and Explosion Hazards

 The flammability of petroleum products is one of their primary hazards.
-Vapors given off by these products are particularly hazardous, because they are heavier than air and tend to “pool” in low-lying places such as excavations, basements, and pits.
+Vapors given off by these products are particularly hazardous because they are heavier than air and tend to “pool” in low-lying places such as excavations, basements, and pits.
 Typically, those vapors will stay in those locations until there is sufficient ventilation to remove them.

 When refueling vehicles or equipment, the worker must remain at the site to protect against overfilling or other potential hazards that could cause leakage.
 Engines and other potential ignition sources such as fans and power tools should be shut off completely during refueling, and nobody should be smoking within 25 feet of the refueling area.

-Dangers to human health
+Dangers to Human Health

 Gasoline and other petroleum products can damage respiratory tissue and injure the skin and eyes.
 Both short-term and long-term exposures can lead to health problems, which can be compounded by additives used in the fuels.